rds3g/DataCleaningCourseraProject/README.md

 As an example, the first variable was named "tBodyAcc-mean()-X".
 This is a time-domain feature (indicated by the leading t).
 "BodyAcc" means "Body Acceleration".
 This is a *mean* statistic (indicated by "-mean()") derived from data along the X-axis.

-I used a convention of "UpperCamel" and "period-separated" styles in renaming the variables.
+I used a mixed convention of "UpperCamel" and "period-separated" styles in renaming the variables.
 [For reference see this paper.](https://journal.r-project.org/archive/2012-2/RJournal_2012-2_Baaaath.pdf)

 The first feature "tBodyAcc-mean()-X" was renamed to "timeD.BodyAcc.XAxis.Mean."
 All of the new names end with either "Mean" or "StdDev."
-Features specific to an axis include a sub-field of XAxis, YAxis, or ZAxis.
+Features specific to an axis include a sub-field of X-Axis, Y-Axis, or Z-Axis.
 The type of feature (e.g. "BodyAcc") is in the second sub-field.
 The first sub-field is either "timeD" or "freqD" for time and frequency domain respectively.

 The abbreviated name-snippets are generally easily understood.
 Above, "Acc" is interpreted as acceleration.
 Similarly, "mag" is interpreted as magnitude.